JH-Zhou/R-Script-of-CNVs-in-XJBrown-Cattle/README.md

+# Note
-# R Script of CNVs in XJBrown-Cattle
+The documents inculde the R Script, CNV lists and map files used in the post-analysis of CNVs in XJBrown-Cattle.